phpDocumentor/phpDocumentor/docs/manual/For users/Plugins.rst

 Plugins
 =======

-    *Please note*: this is an incomplete draft of the Plugin mechanism of DocBlox.
-This is available starting with version 0.15.0.

 DocBlox supports Plugins with which you can expand on the normal behaviour.
 The enhancement is actually done by providing hooks into crucial parts of DocBlox' process.